 There is no power in having the ticket to heaven.
 The power comes from knowing Christ personally and allowing Him to be in charge of your life.

 Be sure to use God’s Word when presenting this.
 God’s Word will make the difference.

 Luke 15:27 – “And you cannot be my disciple if you do not carry your own cross and follow me.”

 (As you explain this part, fold the paper) A man’s life is folded by his sin– and we’re all afflicted by sin.
 (List some sins or have your class do so as you fold) This man was introduced to Christ and decided to ask Jesus to come into his life.
-When Jesus came in, He helped the man trim away the sin in his life so he could become a better man.
-When the man died, he appeared before God and the Lord showed him that because he let Christ into his life, he would spend eternity in heaven with Him (The Cross) and didn’t have to go to hell (HELL– what Christ trimmed away).
+When Jesus came in, He trimmed away the sin in his life through His own sacrifice and forgivess.
+When the man died, he appeared before God and the Lord showed him that because he accepted the gift of forgiveness from Christ and had a personal relationship with Him, he would spend eternity in heaven (represented by the unfolded cross) and didn’t have to go to hell (HELL– what Christ trimmed away).